analyticgeorgy/EcommerceAnalytics/scripts/star_schema.md

 -We will generate dates covering the complete period represented in the Olist data, rather than arbitrarily choosing dates.

 2.DimCustomer
+-This comes from the source table olist_customers_dataset.
  Business Key vs Surrogate Key
 -The customer_id column comes with the Olist dataset, this is the business key/source-system key.
 We dont want to use it as the primary key of our warehouse design.
 Instead we will create customer_key now this will be our surrogate key.
  Why bother with a surrogate key?
 -Suppose Olist changes how it identifies customers in a future source-system version, our warehouse can still maintain its own stable identifier.
 -It also gives us a clean integer key for relationships i.e FactSales.customer_key - DimCustomer.customer_key rather than joining large tables using long VARCHAR IDs.

+3. DimSeller
+-This comes from the source table olist_sellers_dataset.

+3.DimProduct
+-This comes from the source table olist_products_dataset.
+It is our most important dimension in this project.
+-This is where we'll finally resolve the 9,999 orphan product IDs we discovered.